 One of the most common questions I receive, especially in light of the interest in ethnicity testing, is how much of an ancestor’s DNA someone “should” share.

 The chart above shows how much of a particular generation of ancestors’ DNA you would inherit if each generation between you and that ancestor inherited exactly 50% of that ancestor’s DNA from their parent.
 This means, on the average, you will carry less than 1% of each of your 5 times great-grandparents DNA, shown in generation 7, in total.
-You’ll carry about 1.56% of each of your 6 times great-grandparents, and so forth.
+You’ll carry about 1.56% of each of your 4 times great-grandparents, your 6th generation ancestors, and so forth.

 As you can see, if you’re looking for a Native American ancestor, for example, who is 7 generations back in your tree, if you carry the average amount of DNA from that ancestor, it will be less than 1% which will be under the noise threshold for detection – and that’s assuming they were 100% Native at that time.